karpathy/nanoGPT/README.md

 # nanoChatGPT

 A crude RLHF layer on top of nanoGPT to test an idea I had that you can backpropagate through the reward function rather than use policy gradient.
-I have verified it works for a very basic example where you incentivise the network to produce 'and'.
+I have verified it works for a very basic example where you incentivise the network to produce words containing 'and'.
 The trick is to use the Straight-Through Gumbel-Softmax estimator.

-train.py automatically uses config/config.yaml

 ```
-$ python train.py
+$ python train.py # settings in config/config.yaml
 ```

-Once a basic model is trained, can fine tune a reward model for a simple example with underlying reward rule.
-The default in the code is to produce the letter 'z':
+Once a basic model is trained, can fine tune a reward model for an underlying reward rule.

 ```
-$ python train_reward_model_simple.py
+$ python train_reward_model_simple.py # settings in config/config_reward.yaml
 ```

 This creates a multihead model on top of the existing one.
 Once the reward model is trained sufficiently you can train the RL policy using:

 ```
-$ python train_rl.py
+$ python train_rl.py # settings in config/config_rl.yaml
 ```

-The default config uses the Gumbel trick but it can be set to PG and it will do policy gradient instead (the latter needs a critic etc).
-I have validated that the Gumbel method works given that the preceding steps also worked so curious to see if this would scale to large models.
+The default config uses the Gumbel trick but it can be set to PG and it will do policy gradient instead (the latter still needs a critic implementation etc).
+I have validated that the Gumbel method works given that the preceding steps also worked.
+I am curious to see if this would scale to large models - let me know if you're able to test this.

-Model output should look something like:
+Model output after a short amount of training produces results like:

 ```
 hand hand thousand the thousand the hand hand hand hand thousand